We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-Every once in a while though, especially if you have kids and/or pets, they require a deep cleaning.
+Every once in a while, though, especially if you have kids and pets, they require a deep cleaning.

 I’m not talking about vacuuming for a little longer than usual or wiping them down with your Swiffer.
-I’m talking about rolling up your sleeves and getting rid of the stains and grime that have built up over the course of several months.
+I’m talking about rolling up your sleeves and getting rid of the stains and grime that have built up over several months.

 So how exactly do you deep clean hardwood floors?

-It’s actually pretty easy and here are the basic steps:
+It’s actually pretty easy; here are the basic steps:

 - Step 1: Pick up loose dirt and dust with a vacuum, microfiber mop, or broom with split tips.

 - Step 2: Determine whether your floors are protected with a surface or penetrating finish.

 - Step 3: Pick a hardwood floor cleaner specially designed for your floor finish.

 - Step 4: Spray the cleaner on the floors and mop in the direction of the floorboards.